 Welcome to the Bangladesh Biochar Initiative (BBI).
-The BBI is a volunteer endeavor for sharing information on biochar technology in Bangladesh, fostered by the Christian Commission for Development in Bangladesh.
+The BBI is a volunteer endeavor for sharing information on biochar technology in Bangladesh.
 Participants include rural extension workers, technicians, homestead gardeners, students and scientists.
 The BBI hosts seminars and workshops, and will summarize local research results as they become available.

 People have known for millennia that the ash and charcoal remains from hearths are good for plant growth.
 However, only in the last couple of decades have soil scientists realized that charcoal can be particularly beneficial for tropical soils that are low in organic matter, because biochar is much more resilient to decomposition in soil than normal plant residues: biochar may be used to create long-lasting increases in soil organic matter and plant productivity.

 Climate change and global population growth make the use of biochar even more important.
 With biochar we can increase crop tolerance to stresses caused by variable weather, and increase food security at the local level in homestead gardens.
 An ideal use for biochar is in organic waste management.
 When biochar is combined with compost or manure it will adsorb soluble minerals and nitrogen, and reduce gaseous loss of nitrogen to the atmosphere.
 Biochar systems are usually carbon-negative, sequestering carbon dioxide from the atmosphere and storing it in the soil.

 For more information on the science of biochar, go to the International Biochar Initiative.